rticommunity/rticonnextdds-usecases/VideoData/README.md

 How to Build this Code
 ----------------------
-To run this example on all platforms, an environment variable called `NDDSHOME` must be set to point to the RTI Connext DDS installation directory, such as rti_connext_dds-6.0.x.
+To build this example, an environment variable called `NDDSHOME` must be set to point to the RTI Connext DDS installation directory, such as `~/rti_connext_dds-6.1.0`.
+This variable can be set manually, or by running the `rtisetenv_xxx` configuration script located in the `resources/scripts` directory of the Connext installation, or by opening a "Connext DDS Professional Terminal" from the Utilities tab of the RTI Launcher.
 For more information on how to set an environment variable, please see the RTI Core Libraries and Utilities Getting Started Guide.